 Communications excellence begins with a strategy plan that requires buy-in from leaderships across all sectors of the organization, so that everyone is on the same page.
 Without uniformity, workers will assuredly adapt to the present environment.

-Charles Martin is a communication management consultant, with over 20 years of combined knowledge and expertise in marketing, journalism, digital media development, project management, information technology and business data analytics.
+Charles Martin is a communication management consultant, with over 20 years of combined knowledge and expertise in marketing, journalism, digital media, project management, information technology and data analytics.
 Martin holds a BA in English/Mass Communications from Massachusetts College of Liberal Arts, and MPA from North Carolina Central University.